Motorcycle safety Motorcycle safety

 If the rider of a cycle, moped, or motorcycle is lawfully using a bus lane, while a white 'B' signal is displayed, they can:

-- travel straight ahead or turn right or turn left; or,
+- travel straight ahead or turn right or turn left

 - turn right or turn left even though a traffic signal is displaying a red signal in the form of a disc.

 Many crashes happen when a driver does not see a motorcyclist, especially at intersections.
-Here are some helpful hints and tips:
+Here are some helpful hints and tips for riders:

 - Continuously scan ahead for traffic.